Toloka/docs/en/api/concepts/qs-placement.md

 {% endlist %}

 The example shows the basic parameters that are necessary to upload simple tasks.
-Click on the parameter to see its brief description.
 For a more detailed description of each task parameter, see [Create one or multiple tasks](create-task.md).

 ## Start the pool {#pool-run}